mtmcphail/Group1_Final/README.md

 * preprocessing: ```StandardScaler```
 * preprocessing: ```OneHotEncoder```

 Once the dataset is cleaned and transformed, we can start compiling, training, and evaluating the model.
-A **Linear Regression model** will be employed as the predicted outcome of this model will be in the form of a continuous dependent variable.
+A **Logistic Regression model** will be employed as the predicted outcome of this model will be in the form of a categorical dependent variable.

 The following imports will be called: